 Note.
 Under clause 19, proceedings in the Tribunal to determine the new cross-claim are deferred while the claim is subject to the claims resolution process.
 Under clause 26, a defendant to a cross-claim is required to file and serve a reply to the cross-claim, subject to subclause (2).
-Cross-claimants are not required to provide a statement of particulars for their cross-claim.

-(2) Despite clause 26 (5), a reply under clause 26 by a new defendant must be served within 30 business days after service of the new cross-claim statement of claim on the last of the new defendants.
+(2) Despite clause 26 (5), a reply under clause 26 by a new defendant must be served within 30 business days after service of the new cross-claim statement of particulars on the last of the new defendants.